 Course Information

-Class Meetings: MTuThF 2nd period, SMC D213 or SMC D103 (lab).
+MTuThF 3rd period, SMC D108 or SMC D103 (lab).
 Labs will take place during the regular course meeting times; additionally, students are allowed access to the labs anytime to finish a lab or work on projects.

 Instructor